XENONnT/GOFevaluation/README.md

 gof_object = ge.PointToPointGOF(data_sample, reference_sample)
 ```

-With any `gof_object` you can calculate the GoF and the corresponding p-value as follows:
+With any `gof_object` you can calculate the GOF and the corresponding p-value as follows:
 ```python
 gof = gof_object.get_gof()
 p_value = gof_object.get_pvalue()
 ```

-### Multiple GoF Measures at once
+### Multiple GOF Measures at once
-You can compute GoF and p-values for multiple measures at once with the `GOFTest` class.
+You can compute GOF and p-values for multiple measures at once with the `GOFTest` class.

 **Example:**
 ```python